kerengil03/kerengil3ceamls26.github.io/pages/about-my-project.md

 title: About My Project
 permalink: /about-my-project.html

-subtitle: Post-Disaster Building Damage Assessment AI
+subtitle: My Summer Research Project
-project_title: "My Summer Research Project"
+project_title: "Post-Disaster Building Damage Assessment AI"

 problem: |
   Following disasters such as hurricanes, earthquakes, and floods, determining whether buildings are safe, restricted, or unsafe requires inspectors to conduct on-site evaluations.
 This process can be time-consuming, labor-intensive, and potentially hazardous in disaster-affected areas.
 As a result, emergency responders, government agencies, and residents often face delays in receiving critical information needed for recovery and decision-making.